 - You might be asked to pay an entrance fee for visiting the temple, which is a donation collected by the local community for renovations and ceremonies.
 Rest assured, and give it with all your heart.

-A. Tanah Lot, Uluwatu, and Ulun Danu Beratan are the top three temples that you must visit in Bali.
+Tanah Lot, Uluwatu, and Ulun Danu Beratan are the three best temples in Bali that you should not miss out on your next trip to Bali.

-A. The Underwater Temple in Bali is located in Pemuteran, and can be visited by taking a snorkelling tour.
+The Underwater Temple in Bali is located in Pemuteran and can be visited by taking a snorkelling tour.

 Looking To Book An International Holiday?